maciejpedzich/spotifyplaylistarchive.com/README.md

-# Nuxt 3 Minimal Starter
+# spotifyplaylistarchive.com

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+This is the official website of [spotify-playlist-archive](https://github.com/mackorone/spotify-playlist-archive) project by [mackorone](https://github.com/mackorone).

 ## Setup